hazelcast/hazelcast-jet-reference-manual/docs/900_Sources_And_Sinks/100_Out_Of_The_Box_Sources_And_Sinks/800_File_Writer.md

 followed by a platform-specific line separator.
 Files are named with an integer number starting from 0, which is unique cluster-wide.

-The same pathname must be available for writing on all nodes.
+The same pathname must be available for writing on all members.
-The file on each node will contain part of the data processed on that member.
+The file on each member will contain the part of the data processed on that member.

 ```java